OfficeDev/office-js-docs-pr/docs/project/create-a-project-add-in-that-uses-rest-with-an-on-premises-odata-service.md

 3. Add the  **retrieveOData** function, which concatenates values for the REST query and then calls the **ajax** function in jQuery to get the requested data from the **ProjectData** service.
 The **support.cors** variable enables cross-origin resource sharing (CORS) with the **ajax** function.
 If the **support.cors** statement is missing or is set to **false**, the  **ajax** function returns a **No transport** error.

    > [!NOTE]
    > The following code works with an on-premises installation of Project Server 2013.
-For Project on the web, you can use OAuth for token-based authentication.
+For Project Online, you can use OAuth for token-based authentication.
 For more information, see [Addressing same-origin policy limitations in Office Add-ins](../develop/addressing-same-origin-policy-limitations.md).

    In the **ajax** call, you can use either the _headers_ parameter or the _beforeSend_ parameter.
 The _complete_ parameter is an anonymous function so that it is in the same scope as the variables in **retrieveOData**.
 The function for the  _complete_ parameter displays results in the **odataText** control and also calls the **parseODataResult** method to parse and display the JSON response.
 The _error_ parameter specifies the named **getProjectDataErrorHandler** function, which writes an error message to the **odataText** control and also uses the **throwError** method to display a pop-up message.